What is Erectile Dysfunction?

 The Urology Place – Known for Excellence in Treating Patients with ED

 The Urology Place is known for excellence in treating patients with impotence or other sexual health concerns.
-Dr. Timothy Hlavinka is one of the leading authors in numerous research studies and reports on sexual health.
 Patients appreciate the ability of our doctors to approach this sensitive issue in a comfortable, thorough, and thoughtful way.
 Most of our patients are amazed at what they learn even through their initial office visit.

 We make it easy to schedule appointments for ED and other private conditions online, as many patients feel more comfortable writing out their concerns versus speaking them over the phone.
 Our patient intake paperwork is fed through a secure HIPAA-compliant portal, so your data stays protected at all times.